trey-sedate/processor-interview/README.md

 - **UI**
   - Accepts a file containing the transactions to process
     - Each file submitted should continue "in continuation of" previous submissions
-  - An ability to "reset the system to 0"
+  - An ability to reset the system to blank (new)
 - **Logic** that correctly processes the file
 - **Reporting**
   - A chart of accounts that list the account name, its cards, and the amount on each card